Rowmac/Pen-Testers-Cheatsheet/README.md

-# Pen-Testers-Cheatsheet
+# Pen-Testers-Cheatsheets
-One Sheets for Penetration testers
+Sheets for Pentesting